 What Is a Hackney Horse?

-The Hackney Horse is a British horse breed.
-It was bred to produce quality equines for carriage driving.
+The Hackney Horse is a British horse breed that was mainly bred to produce quality equines for carriage driving.
 The Hackney Horse height is 14.2 to 16.2 hands tall.
 The average weight is 1,000 pounds.
-The Hackney Horse is ideal for advanced carriage drivers to compete.
-The breed’s gait is energetic and rhythmic.
+This heavily-built horse is ideal for advanced carriage drivers.
+Its gait is energetic and rhythmic.

 Hackney Horse History

-Hackney Horses were also used as war horses.
+Hackney trotting horses were also used as war horses.
 Due to their excellent trot, they were more prevalent than pacers.
 King Henry VIII ordered to keep refined trotting stallions for breeding in 1542.

 Another notable stallion was Original Shales.
 It was born in East Anglia in 1755.
 The pedigree was impressive.
 Original Shales was by the stallion named Blaze.
 Blaze was the son of Flying Childers, a Thoroughbred racehorse.
 The last one was a grandson of Darley Arabian.
 He was included in the foundation stock of Thoroughbreds.
 Original Shales had two sons – Scot Shales and Driver.
 Both of the equines influenced the Norfolk Trotter greatly.

-Robert Ramsdale and his son, Philip, brought Norfolk horses to Yorkshire.
+Robert Ramsdale and his son, Philip Ramsdale, brought Norfolk horses Wroot’s Pretender and Phenomenon to Yorkshire.
 They were called Wroot’s Pretender and Phenomenon.
 These horses covered Yorkshire trotting mares.
 Phenomenon managed to trot 17 miles for 56 minutes.
 Her daughter, Phenomena, trotted 17 miles for 53 minutes only.

-With the rise of the railway, the Norfolk breed’s popularity came down.
-It was revived by establishing the Hackney Horse Society in 1883.
+With the rise of the railway, the Norfolk breed’s popularity came the use of the Norfolk breed started to decline.
+It was revived by establishing the Hackney Horse Society (HHS) in 1883.
 It was formed in Norwich with its stud book tracing back records to 1755.

-The American Hackney Horse Society was formed in Lexington, Kentucky, in 1891.
-Alexander Cassatt was the first man who brought the Hackney Pony to the USA.
+Alexander Cassatt and other Hackney enthusiasts established the American Hackney Horse Society in Lexington, Kentucky, in 1891.
+Cassatt was the first man who brought the Hackney Pony to the USA.
 In Britain, he got 239 Stella and imported her to Philadelphia.
 Soon after, Cassatt and other breeders decided to form the American Hackney Horse Society.

 Hackneys may come in a range of heights.
 Depending on the equine’s size, it’s defined as a horse or a pony.
 The Hackney Pony occurred in the 19th century.
-It was a result of breeding Hackneys with a range of pony breeds.
+It was a result of breeding Hackneys with various pony breeds.
 Breeders wanted to create a specific equine of pony shows.

 Hackney Horse Temperament